 Adoption Fee & Process

-• The small animal adoption fee is $25.
+• The adoption fee for one small animal is $25 plus tax!

-• All small animals have been seen by PAWS’ veterinary team and are housed at our Old City Adoption Center (100 N. 2nd St, Phila, PA 19106).
+• All small animals have been seen by PAWS’ veterinary team and are housed in foster care or at our Old City Adoption Center (100 N. 2nd St, Phila, PA 19106).

 Adoption Application